House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-There are tons of 12-volt compressors on the market.
+There are several 12-volt compressors on the market.
 While they’re all built to perform the same duties, they’re not all created equally.
-Our reviews have shed some light on how they compare, but we want to leave you with our final impressions.
+Our reviews have shown how they compare, but we want to leave you with our final impressions.

 Out of them all, our favorite was the EPAuto 12V DC Portable Air Compressor.
-Just set your desired pressure up to a maximum of 70 psi and turn it on.
+All you have to do is set your desired pressure to a maximum of 70 psi and turn it on.
 Once it reaches the right pressure, it will shut off automatically.
 And it’s so quiet, you might not even notice!

 For the best value, we recommend the Avid Power Tire Inflator Air Compressor.
-It’s priced very affordably, but it’s still packed with great features like a built-in flashlight so you can see at night.
+It’s reasonably priced but still packed with great features like a built-in flashlight so you can see at night.
 Best of all, it can fill to a max pressure of 150 psi.

-If you want a more powerful option that fills tires faster but costs a bit more, then you might like the Viair 00088 88P Portable Air Compressor instead.
-It’s got a powerful 20-amp motor and even has a 16-foot air hose so you never have trouble reaching the back tires.
+If you want a more powerful model that fills tires faster but costs more, you might like the Viair 00088 88P Portable Air Compressor instead.
+It has a powerful 20-amp motor and a 16-foot air hose, so you never have trouble reaching the back tires.

 Related posts